Trolling

 to form an effective ‘Fish Attracting Device’.

-lures.
+your lures.

-to less line stretch and belly.
+line, due to less line stretch and belly.

-tiny baitfish foaming the surface in a feeding frenzy, or
+of tiny baitfish foaming the surface in a feeding frenzy, or

 perhaps they have come to know that the motor noise and